Ilocos Sur: Philippine Revolution and Philippine-American War

-Ilocos Sur, like other provinces in the Philippines, was quick to rally behind Gen. Emilio Aguinaldo in the Philippine Revolution of 1896.
-Upon Vigan's capture, the rebels made Bishop's Palace their headquarters.
-On March 21, 1898, Don Mariano Acosta of Candón established the provincial revolutionary government.
-When General Aguinaldo returned from exile in Hong Kong, he sent General Manuel Tinio to implement guerilla warfare on the Americans.
-Vigan served as Tinio's headquarters until its occupation by the U.S. 45th Infantry Division under Lt.
-Col. James Parker on December 4, 1899.
-General Gregorio del Pilar died a heroic death on December 2, 1899 at the Tirad Pass in Concepción in a battle against the American Forces under Major C. March.
+Ilocos Sur, like other Philippine provinces, rallied behind Emilio Aguinaldo in the 1896 Philippine Revolution.
+When Vigan was captured, the rebels made Bishop's Palace their headquarters.
+On March 21, 1898, Mariano Acosta of Candón established a provincial revolutionary government.
+When General Aguinaldo returned from exile in Hong Kong, he sent Manuel Tinio to wage guerilla warfare on the Americans.
+Vigan was Tinio's headquarters until it was occupied by the U.S. 45th Infantry Division under James Parker on December 4, 1899.
+Gregorio del Pilar died on December 2, 1899, in the Battle of Tirad Pass.